-3. Juror Summonses and Questionnaires
+2. Juror Summonses and Questionnaires

-Jury Services will be responsible for summoning jurors approximately five weeks in advance of the actual reporting date.
+Jury Services will be responsible for summoning jurors approximately six weeks in advance of the actual reporting date.
 Juror questionnaires will be mailed to prospective jurors with the summons.
 Supplemental juror questionnaires may be utilized in appropriate cases.

-4. Disqualified and Excused Jurors
+3. Disqualified and Excused Jurors

-The jury clerk will send to each person summoned for jury service a form that solicits information to determine whether the person is disqualified or excused from jury service under section 40.013, Florida Statutes.
+The jury clerk will send to each person summoned for jury service a form that solicits information to determine whether the person is disqualified or excused from jury service under Florida Statutes section 40.013.
 To be disqualified or excused from jury service, a prospective juror must complete the applicable form and return it to Jury Services along with any supporting documentation.

-The jury clerk will excuse a prospective juror prior to the juror reporting for duty for any of the reasons set forth in the following sections of the Florida Statutes: 40.013(1), 40.013(2), 40.013(3), 40.013(4), 40.013(7), 40.013(8), 40.013(9) or 40.013(10).
-If any prospective juror requests to be excused from jury service for a reason set forth in section 40.013(5) or 40.013(6), Florida Statutes, prior to the juror reporting for duty, the jury clerk will direct such request to the jury duty judge.
+The jury clerk will excuse a prospective juror prior to the juror reporting for duty for any of the reasons set forth in the following sections of the Florida Statutes: 40.013(1), 40.013(2), 40.013(3), 40.013(4), 40.013(7), 40.013(8), 40.013(9), 40.013(10), 40.013(11), and 40.013(12).
+If any prospective juror requests to be excused from jury service for a reason set forth in Florida Statutes section 40.013(5) or 40.013(6) prior to the juror reporting for duty, the jury clerk will direct such request to the chief judge's office.

-Any request to be excused from jury service made to any judge will be directed to the jury duty judge.
-Any judge may excuse a prospective juror by communicating that request to the jury duty judge.
-The jury duty judge will honor another judge's decision to excuse and will notify the jury clerk in writing.
-The jury duty judge may excuse a prospective juror after that juror reports for duty.
+Any request to be excused from jury service made to any judge will be directed to the chief judge's office.
+Any judge may excuse a prospective juror by communicating that request to the chief judge.
+The chief judge will honor another judge's decision to excuse and will notify the jury clerk of such in writing.

-5. Qualification of Venire
+4. Qualification of Venire

-To assure prospective jurors are qualified under sections 40.01 and 40.013, Florida Statutes, the jury duty judge will qualify all prospective jurors unless the jury duty judge advises the jury clerk that another judge has agreed to perform the qualifying duty or advises that the jury clerk should perform the qualifying duty instead.
+To assure prospective jurors are qualified under Florida Statutes sections 40.01 and 40.013, the jury clerk will qualify all prospective jurors.

-6. Scheduling
+5. Scheduling